Distances are calculated in a straight line and may not reflect actual travel distance.

 On the ground floor is a suite of 4 reception rooms comprising a double aspect drawing room with limed oak beams and a wood burner set in the inglenook fireplace; dining room with oak frame and mullioned leaded windows; study with stone fireplace, part oak panelling and carved oak frieze and a music room with fitted book and display shelving.

 The kitchen/breakfast has Clive Christian fittings and built in appliances including a Falcon Range.
-Beyond is the former staff accommodation which now provides a family room, utility and cloakroom with plumbing for a bath/shower if required.
+Beyond is the former staff accommodation which now provides a family room, utility, boot room/bedroom and cloakroom with plumbing for a bath/shower if required.

 On the first floor is a magnificent principal suite with a vaulted bedroom, oak fitted dressing room and bathroom.
-There are 3 further bedrooms and 2 bathrooms and above are open plan loft rooms providing additional bedroom/playroom facilities.
+There are 3 further bedrooms and 2 bathrooms and above are open plan loft rooms providing bedroom 5 and playroom facilities.

 Chatesgrove is situated in a delightful rural location approached by country lanes and set amidst beautiful countryside between the villages of Bolney and Warninglid.
 Haywards Heath and Horsham are about 7 miles and 9 miles respectively, each providing comprehensive shopping and leisure facilities and main line rail services to London.
 The A23 is about 2 miles providing access to Brighton, Gatwick Airport, the M25 and the national motorway network.
 There are excellent sporting facilities in the area including golf at Mannings Heath and Cottesmore, show jumping at Hickstead and racing at Plumpton and Brighton.
 Nearby schools include Handcross Park, Cottesmore, Hurstpierpoint College and Ardingly College.
 There are many miles of beautiful walks and rides over the surrounding countryside, much of which is within the High Weald Area of Outstanding Natural Beauty.